 - Spreading the word and getting your friends to vote.

 - Knowing your voting rights!
 Your employer is required by law to give you time off to vote.
 You can vote if your name isn’t on the list using a provisional ballot.
 You can vote after polls close, as long as you’re in line.
 You can change your vote if you make a mistake — just ask for a new ballot.
 You can take your vote-by-mail ballot to any polling location (and you can trade it for a new one if you make a mistake on it).

-- Voting on Tuesday, November 8th!
+- Voting on Tuesday, March 7th!
 Find your polling location, and make sure you bike the vote.
 Polls are open from 7 a.m. to 8 p.m.

-LACBC has taken the following positions on these measures:
+LACBC has taken the following position:

 NO on Measure S (Housing Construction Ban)